eadurflinger/eadurflinger/README.md

 I am currently working with Angular at Ving!

-I am intersting in learning React and Swift.
+I am interested in learning React and Swift.

 I am also a multi media artist, ranging from digital paintings to bug taxidermy displays.